nilaybrahmbhatt/pokemon_search_app/README.md

 ---

-# Pokemon Search API using API
+# Pokemon Search APP using API

 ## Overview

-This application, "Pokemon Search API using API," is designed to provide a seamless and efficient experience for searching and retrieving information about Pokemon.
+This application, "Pokemon Search APP using API," is designed to provide a seamless and efficient experience for searching and retrieving information about Pokemon.
 Leveraging the latest technologies, the application ensures high performance, scalability, and excellent SEO.

 ## Features